bitwarden/help/_articles/security/is-bitwarden-audited.md

 ### GDPR

-Bitwarden is GDPR compliane.
+Bitwarden is GDPR compliant.
 We use applicable, approved information transfer mechanisms where required, such as EU Standard Contractual Clauses (SCCs), or the EU - U.S. Privacy Shield.

 ### CCPA